Feliphegomez/digital-members/readme.txt

 = 1.9.3 - 2017-07-06 =
 * SECURITY: Fixed sanitization of inputs and added nonces in several places to protect against XSS attacks.
-* BUG FIX: Showing correct error message when trying to update a PMPro Plus add on with a Core license installed.
+* BUG FIX: Showing correct error message when trying to update a DmRFID Plus add on with a Core license installed.
 * BUG FIX: Fixed issue where subscription and payment transaction IDs were not being saved correctly when copying an order in the dashboard.
 (Thanks, Pippin Williamson)
 * BUG FIX: Fixed fatal errors that occurred in certain PHP versions.
 * BUG FIX: Fixed issue where ProfileStartDate was being calculated incorrectly in the test, check, and Cybersource gateways.(Thanks, David Parker)
-* ENHANCEMENT: Added a pmpro_sanitize_with_safelist() function that is used to sanitize inputs that have a limited number of exact options.
+* ENHANCEMENT: Added a dmrfid_sanitize_with_safelist() function that is used to sanitize inputs that have a limited number of exact options.
-* ENHANCEMENT: Updated the pmpro_setOption() and pmpro_getParam() functions to take a new last parameter $sanitize_function, which defaults to 'sanitize_text_field'.
+* ENHANCEMENT: Updated the dmrfid_setOption() and dmrfid_getParam() functions to take a new last parameter $sanitize_function, which defaults to 'sanitize_text_field'.

 = 1.9.2.2 - 2017-06-13 =
 * BUG FIX: Fixed warnings on the Network Dashboard's sites page.